Managing Director, ICT Consultant and Business Advisor

 Outcomes

-- Developed practical discipline in fast-paced environments.
+- Developed practical discipline in fast-paced environments where service quality depended on teamwork.

 Technologies and operating model

-- service systems
+- Service systems

-- process discipline
+- Process discipline

-- team operations
+- Team operations

 Stakeholders

-- Benjamin_Smith_Executive_Website_Content_Pack.docx.
+- Customers

 Freelance Journalist